 The policies in the plan aim to support infill development only where it is appropriate to its existing surroundings and which helps to maintain a balanced housing mix within the village.
-This would include small family homes in suitable locations, or homes suitable for older people, with a predominance of smaller homes to meet the established demand.
+This would include small family homes in suitable locations, or homes suitable for older people, with a predominance of smaller homes to meet the established demand

 Dorchester is well known for its old and beautiful buildings - exceptional architecture is part of the character of the village.
-The quality of new buildings should continue to be of an exceptional standard to meet the demands of the present and future.
+The quality of new buildings should continue to be of an exceptional standard to meet the demands of the present and future, something that has not always been observed in the past.